Contact Sales

 • A boost in morale

-Recognising the importance of annual leave should be part of a comprehensive strategy to improve mental health and wellbeing in the workplace.
-If businesses are actively encouraging employees to take and enjoy their annual leave allocation, it demonstrates their commitment to fostering a supportive and healthy work environment, ultimately leading to increased retention rates and a more motivated workforce.
+Recognising the importance of holiday should be part of a comprehensive strategy to improve mental health and wellbeing in the workplace.
+If businesses are actively encouraging employees to take and enjoy their time off, it demonstrates their commitment to fostering a supportive and healthy work environment, ultimately leading to increased retention rates and a more motivated workforce.

-We know there are many benefits of annual leave for employees, but what happens when an employee forgets to take their annual leave?
+We know there are many benefits of leave for employees, but what happens when an employee forgets to take their statutory holiday entitlement?

-As well as facing burnout, lower job satisfaction and motivation, reduced creativity and increased health issues, having a workforce who do not make use of their annual leave entitlement can lead to increased sick leave which can be costly to your business.
+As well as facing burnout, lower job satisfaction and motivation, reduced creativity and increased health issues, having a workforce who do not make use of their holiday entitlement can lead to increased sick leave which can be costly to your business.

-So, with the stakes high, can you enforce an employee to take annual leave?
+So, with the stakes high, can you enforce an employee to take their holiday?

-The short answer?
-Yes, you can request your employees to take their annual leave so long as the request is reasonable, does not discriminate and falls in line with the rules outlined below.
+In short, yes.
+You can request your employees to take their statutory holiday entitlement, with the minimum 4 weeks being part of this.
+However, the request should be reasonable, should not discriminate, and fall in line with the rules outlined below.

 • Legally outline the rules relating to when an employee can take their leave along with any restrictions, within a workforce agreement.